 - A ventilator is a machine that will support your breathing and give oxygen while your lungs heal.
 You will have an endotracheal tube (ET tube) in your mouth or nose that will attach to a ventilator.

 - Medicines may be given that cause your muscles to relax and allow the ventilator to work for you.
-You may also be given medicines to treat an infection.
-Medicines may be given to decrease swelling in your lungs and other parts of your body.
+You may also be given medicines to treat an infection or to relieve pain.
+You may need blood thinning medicine to prevent a pulmonary embolism (blood clot in your lungs).
+Medicines are sometimes given to decrease swelling in the lungs and other parts of the body.